fralau/mkdocs-mermaid2-plugin/README.md

     mkdocs serve

-Connect to the webpage on the localhost
+In your browser, open the webpage on the localhost
 (by default: `https://localhost:8000`)